CharlesMariga/Personal-website-v1/content/projects/TeslaClone.md

 showInProjects: true
 ---

-This is a clone of the [Tesla](https://www.tesla.com/) automotive company website.
+This is a clone of the [Tesla](https://www.tesla.com/) automotive company website, which is an American automotive and clean energy company based in Austin, Texas.